The Midnight Maiden Ch. 02byLordBrionGrenwall©

 She laughed softly as she turned her head to look directly at him her jade eyes flashing.

 "Do you not remember?
 I saw you knighted only yesterday.
-Do you not remember seeing me?"
+You do not remember seeing me?"

 She punctuated her last question with a pouty laugh impishly implying that she was hurt he had forgotten their first glance of each other.
 Brion stepped out from the shadows and walked toward her.

 "No not at all my lady!
 My apologies, it slipped my mind."
-He laughed nervously.
-As Brion closed the distance between them he could better see her delicate features in the moonlight.
+Laughing nervously, as he closed the distance between them Brion could better see her delicate features in the moonlight.
 She was a stunning woman of maybe twenty and being this close to her made it difficult for him to think clearly.
 He noticed that the growth on the stone was a thatch of honeysuckle; the heady and exotic scent filled his nostrils.